Doswell, Virginia

 Doswell is an unincorporated community in Hanover County in the Central Region of the U.S. state of Virginia.
+It is considered a exurb of Richmond.
 Originally called Hanover Junction, it was located on the Virginia Central Railroad (later, part of the C&O) at a crossing of the Richmond, Fredericksburg and Potomac Railroad, a north–south route.
 Both railroads are now owned by CSX Transportation, although the former Virginia Central line is leased to a short-line carrier, Buckingham Branch Railroad.
 The area near the Doswell train station is a popular train-watching site for railfans.

 History

 The name was changed to Doswell in the early 1890s in honor of Major Thomas Doswell (1823—90).
 The first Doswell in the area was James Doswell, a captain during the American Revolution.

 Formerly consisting primarily of farmland, Doswell currently has many residents who commute to jobs in Richmond.

 William Lee Taylor lived in Doswell while he was called to the pastorate in 1893 for the Jerusalem Baptist Church.

+Doswellia kaltenbachi, an extinct species of heavily-armored archosauriform reptile from the Triassic Period, was discovered in 1974 during the construction of a sewage treatment plant in Doswell.
+In 1980, it was formally described and named after the community.